VNX (VNX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 VNX Historical Price

-According to the latest data gathered on VNX live price page, the current price of VNX is 0USD.
-The circulating supply of VNX(VNX) is 0.00 VNX , giving it a market capitalization of $0.00.
+According to the latest data gathered on VNX live price page, the current price of VNX is 0.052177USD.
+The circulating supply of VNX(VNX) is 14.93M VNX , giving it a market capitalization of $779.24K.

 In the past month, VNX has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that VNX could witness further price changes in the near future.